DengpanFu/LUPerson/LUP/README.md

 All detection results can be found at [dets.pkl](https://drive.google.com/file/d/1t_XPHOI_VzuebaAnXccu4iIzDXMNpTJO/view?usp=sharing)

-**The following scripts are not well tested, but provide the main processes**.
+**!!
+The following scripts are not well tested, but provide the main processes !!**.

 ## Download the raw videos
 ```